aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-charts-and-shapes/disable-text-wrapping-for-data-labels-of-the-chart/_index.md

 The below code sample shows how to disable text wrapping for the data labels of the chart.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageChartsAndShapes-DisableTextWrappingForDataLabels-DisableTextWrappingForDataLabels.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-DisableTextWrappingForDataLabels-DisableTextWrappingForDataLabels.cs" >}}